 - Strict quality control, IC counterfeit detection, and component sourcing services are free.

 - You can buy a package of components to try before volume purchase.
-We offer a refund promise if you do not satisfy with the quality of our components.
+We offer a refund promise if you are not satisfied with the quality of our components.

 - PCBONLINE offers 24/7 services to flexibly and quickly meet customer unique demands and save procurement time.